fixmycrypto/FixMyCrypto/README.md

 A BIP39 passphrase (a.k.a. "extra word" or "advanced security") is not to be confused with your spending password, wallet password, or app login password.

-If you didn't use a "BIP39 passphrase" when you created the wallet or you're not sure what this is, then leave this as blank:
+If you didn't use a BIP39 passphrase when you created the wallet or you're not sure what this is, then leave this as blank:

     "passphrase": "",

-If you did use a BIP39 passphrase and you are 100% certain of the exact passphrase you used, specify it here:
+If you used a BIP39 passphrase and you are 100% certain of the exact passphrase you used, specify it here:

     "passphrase": "ThePassphrase!",

+If you used a BIP39 passphrase and you're 100% certain it's one of a list of possible passphrases, you can specify a list of passphrases to test like this:

+    "passphrases": [

+        "FirstPossibility",

+        "SecondPossibility"
+    ],

+This will match a passphrase of "FirstPossibility" or "SecondPossibility" **(exact matches only)**.

 ## Passphrase Fuzzing